ttop32/MouseTooltipTranslator/README.md

 # Language locale
 We are looking for any locale contributor.
 Feel free to make any pull request.
+User can change this extension user interface Language by change browser UI language from chrome://settings/languages
 - [Locale](https://github.com/ttop32/MouseTooltipTranslator/tree/main/public/_locales)

 | Locale code | Language (region) |